JuheonChu/DickinsonFYSAssignment/README.md

 Thanks to Dr.Forrester, Richard in Dickinson to guide me through this wonderful research project!

 ## Objectives
-In this research, we target to minimize the cost for assigning 660+ Dickinson freshmen into ~42 first year seminar courses while balancing gender and student type ratios and maintaining coure capacities.
-We will implement this program in many different versions and compare which one shows the best performance.
+In this research, we want to generate an automated program that targets to minimize the cost for assigning 660+ Dickinson freshmen into ~42 first year seminar courses while balancing gender and student type ratios and maintaining coure capacities.
+We will implement this program using a variety of techniques and compare one another to select the best one to be operable for assigning incoming new Dickinson first-year students.

 ## Research Materials